hraberg/akeem/README.md

 * No hygienic macro expansion.
 * No GC for functions or their constant literals.
 * Max arity is currently 6, higher requires the use of the stack.
+* Stack-alignment of 16-bytes at function call isn't always maintained in compiled code.
 * No register allocation.
 * No `let-syntax`, `letrec-syntax`, `letrec*`.
 * No `define-library`.